 Again, your baby is getting stronger every day.
 You may be wondering what can a 2 month old baby do, and now is the time to start keeping a special eye on them as they start to roll around.
 They may not be able to hold their head up for long, or quite mange to roll over, but it’s starting!
 At 2 months they will be starting to move around with much more purpose.

-This a milestone for every parent!
+This a baby development milestone that every parent looks out for!
 At 2 months old your baby’s brain should have developed enough to start recognising his or her primary car givers.
 Imagine that first smile where you can actually see recognition!
 This is what all the hard work and sleepless nights have been for.
 At 2 months old a strong bond will have been formed, and your baby will be responding to you both visually and verbally.
 He or she will be following you with their eyes and responding with a coo or gurgle to your voice interaction.

 Feeding & Nutrition

 At 2 months old you will still be breast or formula feeding.
 Solid foods and purees should only be introduced after 4 months.
 If you’re breastfeeding and need a break from sleepless nights and broken sleep you might want to consider ways to store your breast milk so that dad or your babysitter can take over.
 Reusable breast milk storage bags are a great way to do this.
 Take time to check that your bottles and bottle nipples are still in good repair, and replace anything that shows signs of wear and tear.